Eduardo Waghorn

-Eduardo Waghorn Halaby (born 14 June 1966 in Santiago, Chile) is a Chilean musician, composer, singer-songwriter and lawyer, although he has also dabbled in poetry, drawing and advertising.
+Eduardo Waghorn Halaby (born 14 June 1966) is a Chilean musician, composer, singer-songwriter and lawyer, although he has also dabbled in poetry, drawing and advertising.
 He has written more than 500 songs.
 Waghorn defines his style as "a mix of trova, pop and folk".

 Biography

 Early years

-Waghorn studied at the Liceo de Aplicación, a secondary school, where he was an active member of the choir.
+Waghorn was born in Santiago, and studied at the Liceo de Aplicación, a secondary school, where he was an active member of the choir.
 At age 12, he won a singing competition, representing his school on the television show "Hola Hola", hosted by Pablo Aguilera.
 In 1984, when he had not yet turned 18 and was a freshman studying law at the University of Valparaíso, he began composing his first songs.
 He participated in and won various festivals in the area, and also conducted several programs for the Valentín Letelier Radio, where he interviewed many young musicians.
 Additionally, he was the opening act for Sol y Medianoche, Hugo Moraga, Rudy Wiedmaier, Eduardo Peralta and Payo Grondona, among others.